Soapy7261/goofyproxy/goofyproxy/README.md

 channel or medium.
 It has `send()`, `receive()`, and a few simple rules mentioned in `goofyio.py`.

-goofyproxy only provides two derived classes for `GoofyIo`:
+goofyproxy provides the following subclasses for `GoofyIo` out of the box:

-- `SocketIo`: uses pre-connected sockets to send and receive data.
+- `SocketIo`: Uses pre-connected sockets to send and receive data.

-- `TxtFileIo`: creates, reads, and deletes .txt files with base85 encoding and gzip compression to send and receive data.
+- `StorageBasedGoofyIo`: A base class for `GoofyIo`s that use a file storage system for data transfer (by creating and reading files), whether local or on the cloud.
+It uses packet indices, timestamps, and length metadata to ensure correct ordering and avoid reading incomplete files. gzip compression is used only when it actually reduces the size of the packet.

-For more advanced examples, check out [VideoIo](../videoio).
+- `TxtFileIo`: Creates, reads, and deletes .txt files with base85 encoding and gzip compression to send and receive data.

 # `GoofyServer`